tomwalker/tabum/README.md

 You can try it out at http://www.tabum.org

-The game has been built with Django and Angularjs by [Tom Walker](https://github.com/tomwalker/ "Tom Walker") and [Tom Walker](https://github.com/gburns1986 "Grant Burns")
+The game has been built with Django and Angularjs by [Tom Walker](https://github.com/tomwalker/ "Tom Walker") and [Grant Burns](https://github.com/gburns1986 "Grant Burns")